Curling

 Wheelchair curling has grown throughout the world over the past decade.
 Teams from all over the world, from Korea, to Italy, to Canada, come together once a year to complete for the World Wheelchair Curling Championships.

-Wheelchair curling is played on the same ice, and with the same rocks as able-bodied curling.
 Curling is opened to all individuals who are in a wheelchair or can only walk short distances.
 This includes athletes with significant impairments in lower leg function (spinal injuries, cerebral palsy, Multiple Sclerosis, double leg amputation, etc.) or who use a wheelchair for daily mobility.
 There is no specific classification to follow in the sport of Wheelchair Curling.

 Each team must have male and female players on a team, which may include two males, two females, or three of one gender and one of another.